silbusch/ST25_SpatioTemporalModeling/README.md

 ### Standard deviation map and histogram of model predictions

-The standard deviation between the model predictions.
+The standard deviation measure also reflects the uncertainties in the more precise habitat determination.
 0 = complete agreement, 0.5 = high prediction conflicts (two models say yes, two say no).

 Without elevation variable.